 “Asked about the war, she would say: ‘We just got on with it.’
 Imagine how women from my generation would have coped!

 My overriding feeling, as the Big Day (her 60th) came and went last week, was that my generation of women was sold a lie.
 We were told our mothers’ lives were disgracefully submissive.
 We were told we must battle our bodies into submission, land a career in order to hold all the power.

 “Problem is, a great job doesn’t bend down each morning, without a murmur, and pull stockings gently over toes, as Dad did for Mum.

 “All I can see is that I spent my life clinging on to ‘things’ in the hope they would break my fall.

 “Instead, I’ve landed with a bump on the road to old age realizing too late that time won’t be stilled, whatever the promise on the jar of unguent in my bathroom.”

 There is only one reason that Liz’s mom lived a much more satisfying and fulfilling life than Liz did.
 Her mother lived a selfless life.
 May we all become more like Liz’s mom by learning to live a selfless, self-sacrificing, and self-denying life.
 In giving our lives away, we will find the life that Christ tells us to pursue, to be like Him, because the servant of all is the greatest of all!

 Lori Alexander writes The Transformed Wife.
-“I have been married for 38 years.
+She says, “I have been married for 38 years.
 I have four married children who walk in Truth and eight precious grandchildren.
 I love teaching women to be sober, to love their husbands and children, to be discreet, chaste, keepers at home, good, and obedient to their husbands as the Bible instructs me to do in Titus 2:4, 5.”